 10. Who won the awards last year?

-The Government of Northwest Territories received the Golden Scissors Award for making red tape reduction a priority through its Red Tape Reduction Working Group and its online portal for the public to submit their feedback on red tape irritants.
+The Council of the Atlantic Premiers received the Golden Scissors Award for making physician red tape reduction a priority through its Atlantic Physician Registry, saving physicians time, providing a better work-life balance, and opening space for additional patient visits.
 Read more at cfib.ca/goldenscissors.

 11. Where can I learn more about Red Tape Awareness Week?